sebastien-blain/SOEN341-Instagram/README.md

 3. Leave comments to a posted picture

 ## Additional features
-1. Cannot repost a picture without crediting the original post
+1. The ability to search other users
+2. Unfollowing a user
+3. Adding a bio to the users profile
+4. Leaving a like on a picture

 ## Technologies
 * React